 3. Cortagen and Cortexin Are Not the Same Thing

-Cortexin is a complex polypeptide mixture extracted from bovine cerebral cortex, with dozens of peptide fragments at molecular weights under 10,000 daltons.
-It is approved in Russia as a pharmaceutical for stroke recovery, traumatic brain injury, and cognitive impairment.
-Cortagen is the single synthetic tetrapeptide (AEDP) isolated from that research -- four amino acids extracted from the complexity of the full extract.
+Cortexin is a mixture of dozens of small protein fragments extracted from bovine cerebral cortex.
+It is approved in Russia as a pharmaceutical for stroke recovery, head injury, and cognitive decline.
+Cortagen is a single four-amino-acid sequence (AEDP) picked out of that research, one thread pulled from the whole extract.

 Cortexin (cerebral cortex polypeptide extract)

-Complex mixture of many short peptides from bovine cerebral cortex.
-Molecular weight under 10 kDa.
-Approved in Russia as a pharmaceutical drug for stroke, TBI, and age-related cognitive decline.
-Administered IM at 10 mg per day for 10 days.
+Mixture of many short peptides from bovine cerebral cortex.
+Approved in Russia as a pharmaceutical for stroke, head injury, and age-related cognitive decline.
+Given as an intramuscular injection, 10 mg per day for 10 days.
 Has Russian clinical trial data and some independent pharmacological analysis.
 Stronger regulatory profile than Cortagen.

 Cortagen (AEDP tetrapeptide)

 Four amino acids: Ala-Glu-Asp-Pro.
-Single synthetic sequence derived from Cortexin research.
+A single synthetic sequence taken from the Cortexin research.
 Russian regulatory status: dietary supplement, not pharmaceutical.
 In the US: no FDA-approved compounding pathway.
 Available only as research-use-only from gray-market vendors.
-All human data is from Khavinson's institute.
-No independent Western RCT exists for Cortagen specifically.
+All human data comes from Khavinson's institute.
+No independent Western trial exists for Cortagen specifically.

 Cortexin has the stronger regulatory profile and a larger clinical evidence base.
 Conflating the two inflates Cortagen's evidence base with Cortexin's clinical record.
 That conflation is common in forum discussions and vendor copy, and it is one of the main reasons Cortagen's actual evidence is consistently overstated.